metadew/iesi/docs/pages/understand/understand.md

 ## Configuration templates

-The framework contains a set of Excel templates to create several configuration assets so that they can be loaded into the configuration repository.
+The framework uses configuration to drive automation.
+Automation engineers can create or update configuration files that will be loaded and stored in a configuration repository.
-Automation engineers can create new configuration Excel files via a well-known user interface and use any version control tool that they are used to.
+There are multiple ways to create these files: waiting for a more advance graphical user (web)interface, the framework contains a set of standard Excel templates.
+These provide a well-known user interface and facilitate creating a required technical `json` format.
+Engineers can directly create this technical format, or alternatively make use of a easier to use `yaml` format.

+### Creating configuration files

+**Json format**

+Underneath, the framework uses the `json` object format run and communicate its services.

+**Yaml format**

+To facilitate creating and updating configuration files for technical enigeers, support for the `yaml` object format has been included.

+**Excel templates**

 The templates allow to transfer the configuration Excel files into a `json` configuration file via a `vba` macro.
 The configuration templates can be found in folder `modules/templates`.

-> The Excel template files are only temporary waiting for a more advanced graphical user (web)interface.

 |Template|Description|
 |--------|-----------|